diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ![hadoop_outputformat_class_hierarchy_img_1]

 #### Text Output
-The default output format, TextOutputFormat, writes records as lines of text.
-Its keys and values may be of any type, since TextOutputFormat turns them to strings by calling toString() on them.
-Each key-value pair is separated by a tab character, although that may be changed using the mapreduce.output.textoutputformat.separator property.
+The default output format, TextOutputFormat, writes records as lines of text. `Its keys and values may be of any type, since TextOutputFormat turns them to strings by calling toString() on them`.
+Each key-value pair is separated by a tab character, although that may be changed using the `mapreduce.output.textoutputformat.separator property`.

 You can suppress the key or the value from the output (or both, making this output format equivalent to NullOutputFormat, which emits nothing) using a NullWritable type.
 This also causes no separator to be written